chbh-opensource/chbh-on-bear/docs/software/python.md

 ```

 !!! note
-    Modules will load any relevant dependencies at the same time, so loading `scikit-learn` will also load the relevant python version into the session.
+    Modules will load any relevant dependencies at the same time, so loading `scikit-learn` will also load the relevant Python version into the session.
 It is best to trust the dependencies built into the `module load` system and only define the minimum necessary modules in your session.

 Or we can load a bundle of applications.
-The `Scipy-bundle` includes a bunch of packages including numpy, scipy and pandas.
+The `SciPy-bundle` includes a bunch of packages including `numpy`, `scipy` and `pandas`.

 ```shell
 module load bear-apps/2022a
 module load SciPy-bundle/2022.05-foss-2022a
 ```

-iPython is a powerful python console that you can use for interactive sessions in the terminal.
+[iPython](https://ipython.org/) is a powerful Python console that you can use for interactive sessions in the terminal.

 ```shell
 module load bear-apps/2022a